clEsperanto/pyclesperanto_prototype/README.md

 ## Troubleshooting: Graphics cards drivers

-In case error messages contains "ImportError: DLL load failed while importing cl: The specified procedure could not be found" [see also](https://github.com/clEsperanto/pyclesperanto_prototype/issues/55) or "clGetPlatformIDs failed: PLATFORM_NOT_FOUND_KHR", please install recent drivers for your graphics card and/or OpenCL device.
+In case error messages contain "ImportError: DLL load failed while importing cl: The specified procedure could not be found" [see also](https://github.com/clEsperanto/pyclesperanto_prototype/issues/55) or "clGetPlatformIDs failed: PLATFORM_NOT_FOUND_KHR", please install recent drivers for your graphics card and/or OpenCL device.
 Select the right driver source depending on your hardware from this list:

 * [AMD drivers](https://www.amd.com/en/support)
 * [NVidia drivers](https://www.nvidia.com/download/index.aspx)